 Finding a Top Financial Advisor Firm in Topeka, Kansas

 Topeka, Kansas is home to several financial advisor firms, so it may be difficult to sort out which one is right for you.
 To help you make this important decision, SmartAsset put this list together of the top firms in Topeka.
 For each firm, we looked at a number of factors, such as advisory services, typical client base, account minimums, investment strategies and certifications.
-As an alternative, SmartAsset's free advisor matching tool can connect you with up to three advisors in your area.
+As an alternative, SmartAsset's free advisor matching tool can connect you with up to three advisors who serve your area.

 Find a Fiduciary Financial AdvisorWe match more than 50,000 people with financial advisors per month.
 Get connected to an advisor that serves your area today.

 |1||Clayton Wealth Partners Find an Advisor||$706,694,758||No set account minimum|| || |

 |3||Cornerstone Advisors, LLC Find an Advisor||$225,729,500||No set account minimum|| || |

 |4||Endeavor Private Wealth, LLC Find an Advisor||$273,016,291||$250,000|| || |

 |5||Capital Portfolio Management L.L.C.
 Find an Advisor||$150,752,421||$100,000|| || |